StackVista/stackstate-docs/configure/identifiers.md

 ### Prefix

-The `prefix` is a required part of a global identifier.
-It names the scope the identifier belongs to and is used purely for organizational purposes.
+The `prefix` segment is a required part of a global identifier.
+It names the scope that the identifier belongs to and is used purely for organizational purposes.
 Recognized URN prefixes are:

 * `stackpack:<name>` - objects belonging to StackPacks.
 * `stackpack:<name>:shared` - objects shared between instances of a StackPack.